 When this mode is enabled, the Phantom 4 Pro’s current height will be recorded.
 The drone will maintain the recorded height during flight and ascend when the slope rises.
 However, the Phantom 4 Pro will not descend in downward slopes.

-Note: If you needs anything for our drone, then check our our DJI Phantom 4 parts, upgrades and accessories page.
+Note: If you need parts or accessories for your drone, then check our DJI Phantom 4 parts, upgrades and accessories page.
 There is a huge amount of parts and accessories for this quadcopter.
+You can also find terrific Phantom 4 accessories here.

 Here is another excellent Phantom 4 ActiveTrack tutorial showing you all 3 modes.
 There is some beautiful scenery in this video.